Last Updated on by

 - Oven cleaners

 A final quick note on health concerns, government regulations don’t require companies to put the ingredients on cleaning supplies, so you don’t really know what is in your all purpose cleaner.
 It’s better to be safe than sorry and stick with natural options!
+When your limestone is dull or chipped, call the experts at Clean Image of Orlando to help refinish it.

 Here’s another great question, why is vinegar so popular?
 Vinegar has a pH value of 2.0, which means that no microorganism can survive after being in contact with vinegar.
 This makes it an ideal home cleaning solution!
 Almost all general purpose cleaners have a similar acidity level, but are much more expensive and could contain harmful chemicals.
 Vinegar can also be used on almost any surface.
 The only exception is marble, because the acidity could etch the surface.